 Corinne says

-Oh my, this looks amazing!
+Oh my, this is amazing!
 I’m not diabetic, but for general health reasons try to limit the amount of sugar in my diet.
-Thanks for the recipe!
+Thanks for the dinner party recipe!
+I like the idea of the cocoa powder instead of dark chocolate shavings because it doesn’t have sugar but still adds flavor.
+This was an easy recipe to make as well.

 Andrea says